Gertrude M. Godden

-Gertrude M. Godden (1867–1947) was an author of works on anthropology and folklore.
+Gertrude Mary Godden (17 July 1867– 15 February 1947) was an author of works on anthropology and folklore.
+Most of her work was written from England and she did not travel.

-Gertrude Mary Godden was born in Surbiton, Surrey.
-Born in a catholic family she took a special interest in the rise of Soviet Russia.
+Gertrude Godden was born in Surbiton, Surrey.
+Born in a Catholic family, she took a special interest in the rise of Soviet Russia.
 One of her correspondents was a Father Ledit.

-Godden is listed as a fellow of the Anthropological Institute.
+Godden was a fellow of the Anthropological Institute.
 Amongst her works are papers in the journal Folk-Lore, a manuscript on the Naga and other peoples of Northeast India, and a memoir of Henry Fielding.
-She also wrote on Mussolini.
+She also wrote a book on Mussolini.

 A namesake, Gertrude M. Godden O.B.E., was president (1956–58) of the Royal College of Nursing in London.